For urgent consular assistance call

 Full travel advice: Local contacts

-Terrorists have targeted:
+Terrorists have previously targeted:

 Recent incidents include: